-8. Water Requirement of Crops: Functions of irrigation water; Classes and availability of soil water; Saturation capacity; Field capacity; Wilting point; Available moisture and readily available moisture; Moisture equivalent; Soil moisture deficiency; Limiting soil moisture conditions; Depth and frequency of irrigation; Duty and Delta; Base period; Relation between Duty and Delta; Factors affecting duty; Methods of improving duty; Gross command area; Culturable command area; Culturable cultivated and uncultivated area; kor depth and kor period; Determination of irrigation requirements of crops; crop rotation.
+8. Water Requirement of Crops: Functions of irrigation water; Classes and availability of soil water; Saturation capacity; Field capacity; Wilting point; Available moisture and readily available moisture; Moisture equivalent; Soil moisture deficiency; Limiting soil moisture conditions; Depth and frequency of irrigation; Duty and Delta; Base period; Relation between Duty and Delta; Factors affecting duty; Methods of improving duty; Gross command area; Culturable command area; culturable cultivated and uncultivated area; kor depth and kor period; Determination of irrigation requirements of crops; crop rotation.

-- 1. Irrigation and water power Engineering by Dr. B.C.
+1. Irrigation and water power Engineering by Dr. B.C.
 Punmia& Dr. Pande B.B.
 Lal; Laxmi Publications Pvt.
-Ltd., New Delhi. - 2.
-Irrigation Engineering and Hydraulic structures by S. K. Garg; Khanna Publishers, Delhi.
+Ltd., New Delhi.

+2. Irrigation Engineering and Hydraulic structures by S. K. Garg; Khanna Publishers, Delhi.
+REFERENCE BOOKS:

-- 1. Irrigation, Water Resources & Water Power Engineering by Dr. P.N.
-Modi; Standard Book House, New Delhi. - 2.
-Irrigation, water power and water resources Engineering by K R Arora, Standard Publishers, New Delhi. - 3.
-Engineering Hydrology by K. Subramanya, TMH Publishers. - 4.
-Engineering Hydrology by P. Jayarami Reddy, Laxmi Publications. - 5.
-Irrigation Engineering and Hydraulic Structures by S.R.
-SahasraBudhe; Katson Publishing House, Ludhiana.
+1. Irrigation, Water Resources & Water Power Engineering by Dr. P.N.
+Modi; Standard Book House, New Delhi.

+2. Irrigation, water power and water resources Engineering by K R Arora, Standard Publishers, New Delhi

+3. Engineering Hydrology by K. Subramanya, TMH Publishers

+4. Engineering Hydrology by P. Jayarami Reddy, Laxmi Publications

+5. Irrigation Engineering and Hydraulic Structures by S.R.
+SahasraBudhe; Katson Publishing House, Ludhiana

+SOIL MECHANICS

-BAPATLA ENGINEERING COLLEGE: : BAPATLA (Autonomous) SOIL MECHANICS III B.Tech - I Semester (Code:18CE506)
+III B.Tech - I Semester (Code : 18CE506)

-Lectures 4 Tutorial (0 Practical 0 Credits 3 Continuous 1 Internal As sessment : 50 Semester End Exa minatior n (3 Hours) 50
+Lectures 4 Tutorial 0 Practical 0 Credits 3 Continuous Internal As sessment : 50 Semester End Exa minatior (3 Hours) 50

-- 1. To enable the student to understand the concept of soil formation, determine index properties of soils and identify the type of soils. - 2.
-To enable the student to understand the concept of soil structure and various soil classification systems, various laboratory and field tests to determine coefficient of permeability - 3.
-To impart the concept of seepage of water through soils and effective stress principle, determine discharge of water through soils, principles and methods of compaction. - 4.
-To enable the student to understand the principles of consolidation, determine magnitude and rate of consolidation settlement, the concept of shear strength of soils, determine shear parameters and shear strength of soil using various laboratory tests.
+CO1: To enable the student to understand the concept of soil formation

+CO2: To enable the student to determine index properties of soils and identify the type of soil

+CO3: To enable the student to understand the concept of soil structure and various soil classification systems

+CO4: To enable the student to understand various laboratory and field tests to determine coefficient of permeability

+CO5: To impart the concept of seepage of water through soils and effective stress principle, determine discharge of water through soils

+CO6: To enable the student to understand the principles and methods of compaction to determine degree of compaction of soils

+CO7: To enable the student to understand the principles of consolidation , determine magnitude and rate of consolidation settlement

+CO8: To enable the student to understand the concept of shear strength of soils, determine shear parameters and shear strength of soil using various laboratory tests

+CLO1: The student must know the concept of origin and formation of soils

+CLO2: The student must know the determination of various quantities or index properties related to soil mechanics and establish their interrelation ships

+CLO3: The student should be able to classify soils

-- 1. Know the concept of origin and formation of soils, determination of index properties related to soil mechanics and establish their interrelation ships. - 2.
-Classify soils, determine coefficient of permeability using laboratory and field tests - 3.
-Know the concept of seepage of water through soils and determine effective stress and total stress at any point in soils, determination of dry densities and degree of compaction for cohesive and granular soils. - 4.
-Recognize the importance of consolidation on settlement of footings, importance of shear strength in determining load carrying capacity of soil using shear parameters.
+CLO4: The student should be able to determine coefficient of permeability using laboratory and field tests

+CLO5: The student must know the concept of seepage of water through soils and determine effective stress and total stress at any point in soils

+CLO6: The student should be able to determine dry densities and degree of compaction for cohesive and granular soils

+CLO7: The student must recognize the importance of consolidation on settlement of footings

+CLO8: The student must recognize the importance of shear strength in determining load carrying capacity of soil using shear parameters